 Participant contributions are subject to certain limitations imposed by the Code.
 Contributions can be made on a tax-deferred (pre-tax) basis, after-tax basis or to a Roth 401(k) on an after-tax basis, or a combination thereof through payroll withholdings.
 Participants may also contribute amounts representing benefit payments from certain pension plans sponsored by the Company and other qualified plans.
-An active participant may change the percentage of his or her contributions.
+Active participants may change the percentage of their contributions.
 First time eligible employees (newly hired, rehired, and certain transfers) are enrolled automatically into the Plan approximately 45 days after the date of hire, rehire, or transfer unless an alternative election is made.
 Contributions for those automatically enrolled in the Plan increase by one percent each year up to a maximum percentage specified by the Plan sponsor.
-Effective April 1, 2016, the automatic increase program was limited to pre-tax and Roth 401(k) contributions.
+Effective April 1, 2016, the automatic increase program was limited to pretax and Roth 401(k) contributions.